collab-FVON/FVON-QCQA/README.md

 ## Updates and Contributions

 This README and the QC/QA workflows will be updated collaboratively by the FVON team.
 Contributions are welcome!
-Submit a pull request for any additions or improvements.
+Please submit a pull request for any additions or improvements.

 ---